 Sitting somewhere between a hostel and hotel price-wise, they offer budget accommodation that is comfortable and cosy.
 Most bed and breakfasts are operated by local owners, and they’ll only be too happy to share their tips and tricks for visiting their city so you have a great time.

 In a bed and breakfast, you can expect your own private room and bathroom and breakfast each morning.
-Whether it’s continental or cooked depends on your hosts.
+Whether it’s continental or cooked depends on your host.
 Many Brighton B & Bs can be found on the seafront.

 Though tiny houses aren’t exactly common in Brighton, there are a few to choose from.
 And these seriously cool properties are the sort of place that you come to Airbnb for!